deepakmuralidharan/CS249-Yelp-Restaurant-Photo-Classification-Challenge/README.md

 # CS249-Big-Data-Analytics
 Project for CS249

-Things yet to be done:
+# Steps to Run the file

+1. First execute “run_serialize.py”.
+This will generate the CNN codes for the training and testing images and the features will be stored as X_train, y_train, X_test, y_test in the workspace.

+2. Then execute “transfer_yelp_restaurant_softmax.py”.
+This will load the features X_train, X_test, and labels y_train/ y_test and run the classification algorithm.

+# Some other stuff

-1. Generating features: Generate features for a subset of images in training and testing restaurant dataset and store in X_train, X_test.
+3. Generating features: Generate features for a subset of images in training and testing restaurant dataset and store in X_train, X_test.
 (This consumes most of the time —- around 12 hours on CPU —- and is independent of the label).

 2. Training the classifier and fine-tuning for a specific attribute: We need to assign labels to the images i.e we need to classify each image as to whether it belongs to “restaurant_is_expensive” (label 1) or doesn’t belong to it (label 1).